 Compliance: Assists in meeting regulatory requirements such as GDPR, HIPAA, and CCPA by ensuring data privacy and security13.

-Operational Efficiency: Provides automated data discovery and alerts, reducing the time and effort required for manual data monitoring13.
+Operational efficiency: Provides automated data discovery and alerts, reducing the time and effort required for manual data monitoring13.

-Use Cases
+Use cases

 Amazon Macie is particularly valuable for organizations that deal with sensitive data, such as those in healthcare, finance, and e-commerce.
 It is also beneficial for maintaining compliance with data protection regulations13.